Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Discussions

-\textbf{Local Convergence.} Our Theorem~\ref{thm:zspo} states the convergent rate for \texttt{ZSPO} to a stationary policy instead of the global optimal policy.
+\textbf{Local Convergence.} Our main result in Theorem~\ref{thm:szpo} states the convergence rate for \texttt{Sign-SZPO} to a stationary policy instead of the global optimal policy.
 The results can be extended to global convergence under regular assumptions in optimization, such as convexity~\citep{BoyVan_04} or the Polyak-Łojasiewicz (PL) condition~\citep{KarNutSch_16}.
 However, these assumptions usually do not hold in reality when general function approximation is considered.
-It remains an interesting question whether the global convergence of \texttt{ZSPO} can be proved without these assumptions, even for tabular parameterization as in~\citep{MeiXiaSze_20}.
+It remains an interesting question whether the global convergence of \texttt{Sign-SZPO} can be proved without these assumptions, even for tabular parameterization as in~\citep{MeiXiaSze_20}.
+We conjecture that combining the analysis in this paper with the convergence analysis of classic policy gradient algorithms, the global convergence rate of \texttt{Sign-SZPO} for tabular parameterization could be proved.